‘I was closing my eyes and praying’: Washington’s Rep. Pramila Jayapal describes sheltering in place as mob breaks into Capitol

 As pro-Trump mobs stormed the United States Capitol on Wednesday, forcing the building to go on lockdown, U.S. Rep. Pramila Jayapal crouched behind a railing in the House gallery, seeking shelter from a scene that more closely resembled a terrorist attack than a peaceful transfer of power.

-Jayapal, D-Seattle, was one of a select few members of Congress in the galley, overlooking the House floor, as Congress gathered to certify Joe Biden’s victory in the presidential election.
+Jayapal, D-Seattle, was one of a select few members of Congress in the gallery, overlooking the House floor, as Congress gathered to certify Joe Biden’s victory in the presidential election.

 Instead, after a morning speech in which President Donald Trump instructed his supporters to walk to the Capitol and “confront this egregious assault on our democracy,” crowds broke into the seat of government, forcing lawmakers to shelter in place and evacuate.